MokoSan/TwitterSentimentAnalysis/README.md

-TwitterTrumpAnalysis
+TwitterSentimentAnalysis
 ==============================

-Experimenting with Trump's Tweets and SPY range movements for UWisconsin's Masters in Data Science Program for Programming for Data Science.
+Experimenting with Political Leaders' Tweets and SPY range movements for UWisconsin's Masters in Data Science Program for Programming for Data Science.